A-Gr33n/Milestone-Project-1/README.md

      #### Perfomance
    * Images where not properly sized,
-    <p>solution: Images are reduced by size to met the perfomance standard and to be compatiable on mobile screens
+    <p>solution: Images are reduced by size in Style.CSS to met the perfomance standard and to be compatiable on mobile screens.

    * render- blocking needed to be eliminated,
      <p> solution: Script element was in the body element which needed to be
      in head element.

-   * images need to be efficiently encoded.
-     <p> solution: Images were optimized by TinyPng

    #### Asccessibilty